TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualwan-P2SConnectivity-tsg/content-check-if-it-s-correct-vip-resolved-14.md

 # Check if it's correct VIP resolved

-Client is able to resolve the P2S GW?s ATM FQDN.
+Client is able to resolve the P2S GW's ATM FQDN.
 We need to check that this IP matches effectively with the real VIP mapped to desired GW.

-Open ASC at the section of the considered P2SVPNGateway Scroll down to section ?P2S VPN Gateway Child gateways?
-Check the columns ?P2S VIP?
+Open ASC at the section of the considered P2SVPNGateway Scroll down to section *"P2S VPN Gateway Child gateways"* Check the columns *"P2S VIP"*

 Compare the VIP with what you have resolved on test client